AnewZ Morning Brief - 12 December, 2025

 Golovkin, a former pound-for-pound boxing standout and 2004 Athens Olympic silver medallist, will assume the role by acclamation at World Boxing’s third annual Congress on Sunday, 23 November.
 The move follows an independent vetting panel’s review of several applications, with only Golovkin meeting the required criteria.

 Van der Vorst, a former Dutch federation chief and the organisation’s first president since its formation in 2023, announced in September that he would not seek re-election.
 He cited the relentless demands of leading the breakaway body and years of global travel as reasons for stepping down.
-During his tenure, van der Vorst expanded World Boxing to over 120 national federations and secured provisional recognition from the International Olympic Committee, ensuring boxing’s reinstatement for the 2028 Los Angeles Games.
+During his tenure, van der Vorst expanded World Boxing to more than 120 national federations and secured provisional recognition from the International Olympic Committee, ensuring boxing’s reinstatement for the 2028 Los Angeles Games.

 Golovkin has held leadership experience outside the ring, having been appointed president of Kazakhstan’s National Olympic Committee in 2024.
 Greece’s Mariolis Charilaos, former president of the Hellenic Boxing Federation (2021–2025), also submitted an application but did not meet the vetting panel’s requirements.
 World Boxing has not disclosed the reasons Charilaos was excluded.